CHTC/tutorial-dagman-intro/README.md

 > Note that the order of the lines does not technically matter, but for your own organization it may be helpful to declare items in the order
 > you expect them to be executed.

-### "DAG" vs "DAGMan"
+### A Quick Aside: "DAG" vs "DAGMan"

-"DAG" is the workflow - the jobs and the sequence in which you want them submitted.
+* "DAG" is the workflow - the jobs and the sequence in which you want them submitted.

-"DAGMan" is the tool used to execute the "DAG" and is responsible for monitoring and automatically submitting the jobs in the correct sequence.
+* "DAGMan" is the tool used to execute the "DAG" and is responsible for monitoring and automatically submitting the jobs in the correct sequence.

 The contents of the DAG description file (`.dag`) generally describes the structure of the DAG workflow, but can also include commands to modify the behavior of the DAGMan instance that is executing the workflow.